nodejs/standards-positions/README.md

 ## Process

-We will apply one of three labels to new specifications:
+We will apply one of several possible labels to new specifications:

 * “asking for modification”
 * “no concerns so far”